 About the CEA Card

 You don’t need to have a CEA Card for a reasonable adjustment to be made and cinemas still have to make reasonable adjustments.
-If you require an adjustment to visit a cinema because of your disability, the CEA’s policy is cinema staff should make them for you.
+If you require an adjustment to visit a cinema because of your disability, the UKCA’s policy is cinema staff should make them for you.

 The card is operated under Terms and Conditions and if there are any queries about the card scheme or its operation these can often be resolved by referring to the Frequently Asked Questions.